Table of Contents

 This may involve actions such as leveraging multiple accounts to redeem the same promotional offer repeatedly, creating fake accounts for accessing new customer discounts multiple times, sharing promo codes intended for specific customer segments with ineligible individuals, or using automated scripts to generate and redeem promo codes in bulk.
 Both forms of abuse undermine the integrity of the e-commerce ecosystem, potentially impacting customer trust, profitability, and overall business operations.

-Popular Types of Policy Abuse for Internet and Software Businesses
+Common Types of Policy Abuse for Internet and Software Businesses

 Internet and software businesses are the first to experience this kind of fraud.
 Digital businesses need to stay vigilant in preventing fraud.
 This means understanding and anticipating several types of policy abuse.
 Here are some popular forms of policy abuse that online and omni-channel retailers should be on the lookout for.